Keywords: Reinforcement Learning, value iteration networks, planning under uncertainty

 TL;DR: We proposed a novel deep architecture for decision making under uncertainty based on planning for reward maximization and information gathering.

 Abstract: Deep neural networks that incorporate classic reinforcement learning methods, such as value iteration, into their structure significantly outperform randomly structured networks in learning and generalization.
-These networks, however, are mostly limited to environments with no or very low amounts of uncertainty.
-In this paper, we propose a new planning module architecture, the VI$^2$N (Value Iteration with Value of Information Network), that learns to act in novel environments with a high amount of perceptual ambiguity.
+These networks, however, are mostly limited to environments with no or very low uncertainty and do not extend well to partially observable environments.
+In this paper, we propose a new planning module architecture, the VI$^2$N (Value Iteration with Value of Information Network), that learns to act in novel environments with high perceptual ambiguity.
 This architecture over-emphasizes reducing uncertainty before exploiting the reward.
-VI$^2$N can also utilize factorization in environments with mixed observability to decrease the computational complexity of calculating the policy and facilitate learning.
-Tested on a diverse set of domains, each containing various types of environments, our network outperforms other deep architectures.
+VI$^2$N can also utilize factorization in environments with mixed observability to decrease the computational complexity of calculating the policy and to facilitate learning.
+Tested on a range of grid-based navigation tasks, each containing various types of environments with different degrees of observability, our network outperforms other deep architectures.
 Moreover, VI$^2$N generates interpretable cognitive maps highlighting both rewarding and informative locations.
 These maps highlight the key states the agent must visit to achieve its goal.

 Primary Area: reinforcement learning